Skip to content

 Industry resources for EV Level 2 charging

 Level 2 electric vehicle (EV) charging will charge an EV’s battery at a rate of about 30 km per hour.
-In other words, charging for one hour at a Level 2 station provides an EV with enough charge to travel about 30 kilometres.
+In other words, charging for one hour at a Level 2 station provides an EV with enough charge to travel about 30 km.

 While some EV owners are able to install a Level 2 charger at home, many others will rely on readily available access to public and communal chargers to make an EV a feasible choice.